-Parents should apply to the Transport Bureau if they believe their child will be eligible for assistance because their nearest school was full.
+Parents should apply to the Transport Co-ordination team if they believe their child will be eligible for assistance because their nearest school(s) was full.

 Travel to the Horsham Secondary Schools

 The policy is as set out above except that, where reference is made to 'catchment school', it is necessary to refer to the relevant school within your part of the Horsham Community Designated Area, as divided by the north-south line.